roquec/portfolio/src/content/_articles/2023-10-26-smooth-state-persistence-in-mpas/index.md

 * The function `setStateById` encapsulates the same solution we implemented previously but in a more reusable and maintainable way.
 * `Resizer.RESIZER_TARGET_ID` is the ID of the element we are interested in.
 * `(element) => element.style.width = width` is the callback where we apply the state to the element.

+### Concerns

+While this solution seems promising there might a risk of performance issues at larger scales.
+If you are thinking of implementing this on a bigger application be sure to test the performance impact of running `MutationObserver` during DOM load.

+Also make sure `MutationObserver` is supported in all your target browsers: [compatibility](https://caniuse.com/mutationobserver).

 ## Conclusion
 Utilizing the `MutationObserver` offers a straightforward solution to a nuanced problem.
 It bridges the gap between the fluidity of SPAs and the architectural simplicity of MPAs.
 Experiment with the `MutationObserver` to enhance your MPA's user experience.
 If you've tried this at a larger scale or have improvements, I'd love to hear about your findings.